hackclub/markcop/lib/README.md

 $ (head -n 1 dictionary && tail -n +2 dictionary | LC_ALL=C sort -u) > dictionary.sorted && mv dictionary.sorted dictionary
 ```

-If you'd like to use a different method to add a word to the dictionary, the important thing to know is that you should use the Unix command `sort -u` to sort the word list.
-Words should be sorted (A-Z),(a-z) so that AB > Aa
+If you'd like to use a different method to add a word to the dictionary, the important thing to know is that it should follow the same sorting method already used in the dictionary to reduce merge conflicts.